Shopify/product-reviews-polaris-example/workshop.md

 * Building the product review app using Polaris React
 * Q & A

+We chose to rebuild this app using Polaris React components for this workshop because it is an excellent example of the common patterns you will come across when building out an app for the Shopify admin.
+It's got a index page, a show page, and a settings page.

 At the end of this workshop you will have built something that looks like this.

 ![Index page screenshot](public/images/index-screenshot.png)